bihealth/NeatMS/docs/first-steps/data-format.md

 The feature table file format can be easily created from any peak detection pipeline.
 Below, we give instruction on how to create this csv file from mzMine2 and XCMS.

+> *File format differs between tools, please follow the instruction corresponding to the tool that you use to generate the feature table.*

-### csv file structure
+### mzMine csv file structure

+MzMine generates wide table format when exporting the features.
 Every row represents a different peak found in one or more samples.
 The first two columns are sample independent and should contain the consensus m/z  and retention time of the peak across the samples.
 Every other column is sample specific, each sample requiring 8 columns with different information (m/z, RT, RT start, RT end, height, area, m/z min, m/z max).
 Expected column names are given below.
 Every sample present in the feature table should match the list of raw files present in the raw data folder.
-The value 0 is used when a peak is missing from a sample.

 Here is the list of headers for the first 10 columns as if we were importing a dataset containing one sample file named sample1.mzML.